School Goal Two

 - Learning involves patience and time.

-- Development of Literacy Working Group of teachers to guide this work;
+- Implementation of the ideas from our Literacy Working Group of teachers;

 - Intensive Literacy Intervention for students at the emerging level;